GeoscienceAustralia/stormwavecluster/R/nhpoisp/README.md

 # 0.001318402 0.015139788 0.381288058 1.364453604 2.532100262
 ```

-Here we back-estimate the parameters of lambda from the synthetic_data series.
+**Next we back-estimate the parameters of lambda from the synthetic_data series.**
 Having good starting parameters is important for getting the fit to converge.
+Note that if we were fitting real data, then `synthetic_data` would be read
+from a file (e.g. using `scan` or `read.table`).
+However, here we fit to the
+synthetic data simulated above, to show that we can back-estimate the known
+paramters.
 ```r
 model_fit = nhp$fit_nhpoisp(
     synthetic_data,